The Paleontological Education Preserve.

 Fossil Museum.

-This small, nonprofit museum started by Frank Garcia to
+This small, nonprofit museum started by Frank Garcia

-continues to educate the public about Florida’s amazing
+discovery continues to educate the public about

-fossils!
+Florida’s amazing fossils!

 The Preserve is unique in the study of

-paleontology because it opens a window on the creatures
+paleontology because it opens a window on the

-tells us what the rest of Florida was like over the
+rest of Florida was like over the millennia as well.

 4140 24th Street SE